 68J Training Course Information

 Job training for a Medical Logistics Specialist begins with ten weeks of Basic Combat Training (boot camp) and five weeks at Fort Sam Houston, in San Antonio, Texas for Advanced Individual Training (AIT).
-You'll learn how to handle and store medical equipment, use computerized data systems to organize and maintain supplies, and how to operate vehicles like forklifts and cranes.
+You'll learn how to handle and store medical equipment, use computerized data systems to organize and maintain supplies, and how to operate vehicles like forklifts and cranes in a medical environment.

 Qualifying for MOS 68J

 You need a score of at least 95 on the clerical (CL) aptitude area of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
-There's no Department of Defense security clearance required for medical logistics specialists, but normal color vision is required (so no colorblindness).
+There's no Department of Defense security clearance needed for medical logistics specialists, but normal color vision is required for this job (so no colorblindness).

 Similar Civilian Occupations to MOS 68J

-The skills you’ll learn will help prepare you for a work as a stock control clerk, parts clerk or storekeeper with factories, repair shops, department stores, and government warehouses and stockrooms.
+The skills you’ll learn as an Army medical logistics specialist will help prepare you for work as a stock control clerk, parts clerk or storekeeper with factories, repair shops, department stores, and government warehouses and stockrooms.